 - Clumpies Ice Cream Co., each batch of Clumpies ice cream is made by hand with only the finest ingredients that can be found.

 - Milk and Honey, serving handcrafted coffees, gelato, homemade paletas, and a variety of other baked treats 7 days a week.

 - The Flying Squirrel, a funky hangar like space that emphasizes locally sourced food and hand-crafted cocktails with a late-night menu.

 - Hi-Fi Clyde's, the place to go for ping pong, beer, smoked meat dishes, and late-night live music.

 - Tremont Tavern, everyone’s favorite tavern on the Northshore known for its legendary burger and open mic performances.

 - Beast + Barrel, a community hangout on Frazier Avenue with specialty cocktails and delicious fare.

 WHERE TO STAY

-- Holiday Inn Express and Suites Downtown, a newly built, comfortable hotel with friendly service and home to Rodizio Grill, a Brazilian Steakhouse.
+- Holiday Inn Express and Suites Downtown, a comfortable hotel with friendly service and home to Rodizio Grill, a Brazilian Steakhouse.